adrian-chang-alcover/tasks_management/README.md

 # TasksManagement

 TasksManagement is for a simple tasks management.
-TasksManagement permits set title, description, state, priority, owner, requester, task parent, end date and attach a file for any task.
+TasksManagement permits set title, description, state, priority, owner, requester, task parent and end date for any task.

 ## Installation